A Minor Instruction for the Workplace

 You may have watched it unfold before, without knowing what you were seeing.
 But now, you understand.
 Itās being performed with chilling grace and precision in workplaces around the world.
 The names change.
 The titles are different.
 But the steps remain the same.

+My advice?
+Exit as soon as you can.
+Thereās nothing to be salvaged here.
+Nothing gained by staying.
 When you say youāre leaving or are gently offered the option to leave and accept, they won't feign surprise.
 They won't flinch.

-Theyāll say all the right things though, they always do, āWeāre so grateful.
+Theyāll say all the right things though, they always do: āWeāre so grateful.
 Youāve made a lasting impact.
-Please stay in touch.ā
+Please stay in touch.ā And theyāll mean it, in the way people might thank a ladder before putting it away.

-So if youāre still in that phase where loyalty in the workplace feels noble, consider this:
+So if youāre still in that phase where loyalty in the workplace feels noble, consider this: Youāre not their friend.
+They don't see a place for you in their future.
+You're a resource, a polite placeholder until someone more relevant arrives.

 When the time comes for you to announce your departure, frame it with purpose.
-Say something like, āThe time has come for me to pursue [insert your next venture here, real or fictional]".
-Present it as a pivot, not an exit.
+Say something like, āThe time has come for me to pursue [insert your next venture here, real or fictional].ā Present it as a pivot, not an exit.
 Youāre not leaving.
 Youāre launching into a new chapter.
 Art.
 Study.
 Moving away.
 Industry change.
 Retirement.
 Travel.
-Whatever sounds better than the alternative ...staying.
+Whatever sounds better than the alternative ... staying.

 Best not to mention the obvious, that youāve been bullied, lied to, and quite possibly tricked into accelerating your own demise.
 But if you decide to confront them, be very clear on what your goal is.

+The world is ruthless.
 Donāt let your worth be defined by people too busy covering their own cracks.
 They project their insecurities.
 And when you get too close to seeing them clearly, they get uneasy.

 Itās disappointing, but not unexpected.

+Hold your narrative.
+Shape your story.
+Move forward with intent.
 Donāt burn the bridge.
 It wonāt help.
-Itāll just make you look like they were right, ā[insert your name here] was the problem all along.ā Let the bridge stand, hollow and ornamental, a monument to their indifference.
+Itāll just make you look like they were right: ā[insert your name here] was the problem all along.ā Let the bridge stand, hollow and ornamental, a monument to their indifference.

 So when the moment comes (and it will), say the words they expect.
 Smile.
 Leave with your spine intact.